Recommendations for returning to play and best practices to lower risk for your family.

-Lonestar Soccer Club and Ascension Seton put the health and safety of our players, families, and staff at the forefront of all decisions.
+Lonestar Soccer Club puts the health and safety of our players, families, and staff at the forefront of all decisions.
 With this focus, along with the direction from state officials to allow individuals the opportunity to re-engage in outdoor sports, we have implemented the policies and procedures below that will guide our return to training beginning this August.
 These policies will be updated as the health situation progresses.

 The purpose of these protocols is to minimize disease spread as best as possible.
 Our overarching goal is to reach a reasonable resocialization of soccer practice and competition, with priority attention paid to the health and safety of our athletes and staff.